DrugLib.com — Drug Information Portal

 Clinical Trials Related to Starlix (Nateglinide)

-Long-Term Study of Nateglinide+Valsartan to Prevent or Delay Type II Diabetes Mellitus and Cardiovascular Complications [Active, not recruiting]
+Long-term Study of Nateglinide+Valsartan to Prevent or Delay Type II Diabetes Mellitus and Cardiovascular Complications [Completed]

 -- advertisement -- The American Red Cross